austenjohnson/overtime-app/README.md

 ## UI:
 - X Bootstrap -> formatting
 - Icons from Font Awesome
-- Update the styles for the forms
+- X Update the styles for the forms

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec